olegccc/lm-webforms/README.md

 Just define your model - fields and their types, and get Angular.Material-powered dialogs and web forms ready to edit your models.

 It is easy to notice that examples contain only bootstrap HTML markup like script and CSS references.

+All code is written completely on TypeScript so you can use it in both JavaScript and TypeScript projects.

 # Usage example